 Conclusion

-Property and parenting consent orders are popular when settling family law matters.
-All consent orders have a filing fee.
-The fee may be waived under certain circumstances.
-Professional legal assistance is also available, often for a fixed fee amount.
-Understanding the financial implications of a consent order allows you to approach them more confidently.
+Property and parenting consent orders are commonly used to settle family law matters under the Family Court Act.
+All consent orders have a filing fee, but in certain circumstances, you may qualify for a reduced fee or fee waiver if you can demonstrate financial hardship.
+Professional legal assistance is available, often for a fixed fee.
+Understanding the financial implications of a consent order helps you navigate the process with confidence.